oneapi-src/oneDPL/rfcs/supported/algorithms_histogram_cpu_backends/README.md

 includes "windows.h".
 The baggage associated with "windows.h" is not worth the benefit of using the existing type.

 #### Algorithm
-1) Call exsiting `parallel_for` pattern which performs a `histogram` on the input sequence, each thread accumulating into its own temporary histogram provided by `__enumerable_thread_local_storage`.
+1) Call existing `parallel_for` pattern which performs a `histogram` on the input sequence, each thread accumulating into its own temporary histogram provided by `__enumerable_thread_local_storage`.
 We rely upon `parallel_for` pattern to implement chunksize and thread composability.
 1) Call a second `parallel_for` pattern over the `histogram` output sequence which accumulates all temporary copies of